-While studying at the language school and doing volunteer work, modest and respectful clothing is necessary.
+While studying at the language school, modest and respectful clothing is necessary.
 Some examples of Monday-Friday dress are:

 - For young ladies: Capri pants, long skirts or shorts, blouse or nice top (no strapless tops, nor spaghetti straps). - For young men: Nice jeans, shorts or khakis with a polo shirt.
 Tennis shoes are okay.